KWKW: ESPN Deportes and Tu Liga Radio

 KWKW also was the Spanish flagship of the Los Angeles Avengers of the Arena Football League until the team folded in April 2009.
-2009 also saw KWKW add the other NBA team in Los Angeles, the Clippers, to its rights portfolio, carrying 48 games in the first season.
+Also in 2009, KWKW added the other NBA team in Los Angeles, the Clippers, to its rights portfolio, carrying 48 games in the first season.
 In 2016, KWKW became the Spanish-language home of the Los Angeles Rams, heading up a multi-station network that also includes Lotus's Spanish sports outlet in Las Vegas, KENO.
 Two years later, the station picked up 10 games of the Los Angeles Kings—the first time in 20 years that any of the NHL team's games were broadcast in Spanish.
 With Francisco X. Rivera and Nano Cortes as the announcers, this addition coincided with the Kings moving their English-language coverage onto the iHeartRadio platform; the team evaluated the KWKW partnership's viability through social media feedback and interactions.
 The relationship was renewed for the 2019–20 season, with 12 home games airing on KWKW.

 When ESPN Deportes ended operations on September 8, 2019, KWKW affiliated with TUDN Radio, another Spanish-language sports network operated by Univision, airing its programming on nights and weekends.
 KWKW did not learn of the network's folding until it was publicly announced; general manager Jim Kalmenson said that ESPN Deportes programming was largely supplemental to the station's local sports talk programming which earned higher ratings.
 The station also rebranded to Tu Liga (Your League) reflecting the addition of Liga MX soccer to the lineup via TUDN Radio's play-by-play.
 Along with the switch, prior TUDN affiliate KTNQ—itself owned by Univision—switched back to a talk format.

 Programming

 Weekdays and weekends

-Local sports programming on KWKW includes Mi Raza with Rafael Ramos Villagrana and Halim "Rakata" Zadat in early afternoons and SuperGol with Armando Aguayo, Troy Santiago and Mario Amaya in late afternoons.
+KWKW airs news and sports programming during the day.
+In morning drive, the station airs a three-hour newscast, 1330 Informa (1330 Reports).
+Local sports programming on KWKW includes Mi Raza...Tu Liga with Rafael Ramos Villagrana, Mario Amaya, and Armando Aguayo in early afternoons; the latter two also host SuperGol with Armando Aguayo, Troy Santiago and Mario Amaya in late afternoons.
 TUDN Radio programming airs on nights and weekends.

-There are several non-sports specialty programs that air on KWKW: in morning hours, from 8 a.m. to midnight on Saturdays, and on Sunday mornings.
-Weekday mornings, the station presents Mañanas Centroamericanas (Central American Mornings) and a health program, Nutrición al Día (Nutrition Today) hosted by Dr. Neyda Carballo-Ricardo.
-Saturdays are given over to Salvadoran programs under the banner of Sábados Salvadoreños; similarly, a four-hour Sunday morning block, Domingos Guatemaltecos, presents Guatemalan music.
+There are several non-sports specialty programs that air on KWKW, notably on Saturdays when the station airs eight hours of specialty programs under the banner Sábados Centroamericanos (Central American Saturdays).
+On weekdays, KWKW broadcasts a health program, Nutrición al Día (Nutrition Today), hosted by Dr. Neyda Carballo-Ricardo.